shakibamoshiri/illustrated_Perl_one-liners/README.md

 # handy-quick-dump with one-liners
-### dumps definitions, examples, and sounds file , from Oxford Dictionary Online
+### dumps definitions, examples, and sounds file , from [Oxford Dictionary Online](http://www.oxfordlearnersdictionaries.com/)
 Unfortunately I could not set device in **Ubuntu** to record a video along audio file, so I had to use picture again :).
 We do it in three item:
-   - item one:
-     - first find the address of the site
-     - second put the address in a `bash` file
-     - third dump which page we want

 ## item one:
 The address of the site : http://www.oxfordlearnersdictionaries.com/